ManishAttry/DTC.BusPass/README.md

 **This is NOT an official DTC system and should not be used to issue or validate actual bus passes.**

-## 📝 Notes

-- The pass information shown (name, pass number, dates) is sample data only
-- All styling and layout is CSS-based for easy customization
-- JavaScript is used for basic interactivity and effects
-- Assets are self-contained within the project folder

 ## 🤝 Contributing

 Feel free to fork this project and submit improvements or enhancements.

-## 📧 Contact

-For questions or suggestions, please open an issue in the repository.

----

 **Created by:** Manish Attry
 **Last Updated:** 2023